Kansas City native Ivan McClellan focuses on Black cowboys and cowgirls with the photography project Eight Seconds.

 The experience inspired McClellan to create Eight Seconds, a photography project with the aim "to expand the cowboy icon to include people of color."
 The project has garnered nearly 13,000 followers on Instagram — and has led to projects with Western giants like Wrangler, Stetson, Boot Barn, and Tecovas.

 We talked with McClellan about his passion for sharing the stories of Black cowboys, his upcoming photo book, and his connection to the West.
-Here are some highlights from our conversation, edited for brevity, clarity, and flow.

 Ivan McClellan: We would go to the American Royal, which is a big rodeo in Kansas City when I was a kid.
 I sang the national anthem there one year.
 And I had friends that were in agriculture.
 I had friends that did 4-H and raised cattle and chickens.
 So it was around me, but it didn’t really hook me until about six years ago when I went to a Black rodeo in Oklahoma.
 At that point, I was just blown away that there was such a thriving cowboy culture within Black culture, and I just got obsessed with it and kinda kept going back year after year to just be part of it and connect with the folks and hear stories and see the spectacle.